 Sliced almonds!
 In my almond flour.
 That was the final straw.

-If you have Bob’s Red Mill in a retail store in your area, you can use one of these $1 coupons.
+So to save my sanity, I ordered myself some Bob’s Red Mill almond flour.
+By the way, if you have Bob’s Red Mill in a retail store in your area, you can use one of these $1 coupons.

 The cookies made with Bob’s Red Mill came out thick, chewy and just as delicious and magical as all-purpose flour chocolate chip cookies.
 I doubt that anyone would be able to tell that these are paleo cookies!
-And every batch comes out the same.
-Hooray for consistency!
+And the 750+ reviewers agree with me.